tensorflow/docs/site/en/api_docs/python/tf/clip_by_value.md

 `clip_value_max`
 </td>
 <td>
-The minimum value to clip to.
+The maximum value to clip to.
 A scalar `Tensor` or one that is broadcastable to the shape of `t`.
 </td>
 </tr><tr>